mm-mazhar/hybrid_rag/README.md

 ## Overview

 Streamlit-based application that enables you to ask questions about documents and receive answers based on the content of those documents.
-It uses a Hybrib Retrieval-Augmented Generation (RAG) to find relevant information within the document and generate accurate, context-aware responses.
+It uses Hybrib Retrieval-Augmented Generation (RAG) approach to find relevant information within the document and generate accurate, context-aware responses.

 **Key Features:**